"I Really Don't Know Life At All"

 Best song: For Free or Woodstock

-Indeed, as much as I generally enjoy her first two albums, hearing this album right after the previous two somewhat reminds me of when I watched an HD TV feed after spending my life to that point accustomated to SD.
+Indeed, as much as I generally enjoy her first two albums, hearing this album right after the previous two somewhat reminds me of when I watched an HD TV feed after spending my life to that point accustomed to SD.
 This album offers a great deal more sonic variety than its predecessors: where the first two albums were largely acoustic guitar albums with an occasional touch of keyboards to provide a change of pace, this one is much more balanced between guitar and keyboards, and this album also contains a cello and some woodwinds that provide a lot of color.
 I wouldn't exactly say that I think this album sounds better because this instrumental approach makes the sound more "sophisticated," but I would say that there's an energy and vibrancy here that Joni couldn't quite unlock with the more limited set of tools she used before.
 I have read critique of this album for its clear move away from more immediately memorable melodies, but the gains in emotional impact and instrumental atmosphere are much more than enough to compensate for me, and they help make the album into a great experience for me.

 The album has somewhat odd sequencing: the album ends with three of her most famous songs, but up to that point the album doesn't bother with anything remotely approaching a hit, instead simmering at a low boil with songs that range from "this is quite nice" to "holy hell this is an awesome deeper cut," and honestly I kinda like the implicit challenge in this approach.
 The best song in the first half, and one of my favorites she ever did, is "For Free," a song I first heard in a cover done on the Byrds reunion album (I still like that cover quite a bit), but which goes way beyond that in its original form.
 At first pass, the song (done as a slow melancholy piano ballad except for when a clarinet briefly pops in) is about a famous musician observing a street performer not making any money, but of course there's more to it: the song is more about the famous musician herself, longing for the innocence and connection and joy that comes from playing music just for its own sake (the most painful moment of the song is when she thinks about going over, asking for a song, and harmonizing along, but instead has to walk away because she's on a schedule), but instead having to partake of the good and bad that comes from doing music as your profession at a high level.
 It's a song about music, but like so many of Joni's other best songs, it's a song about feeling like you've lost something that you can never get back, and it rattles me every time I hear it.